Oral History

 Oral histories provide people the opportunity to reflect on their lives.
 They also offer loved ones the chance to identify questions they might not have been able to ask before.

 Apps like StoryCorps have democratized the oral history experience by allowing anyone with a smartphone to record and archive conversations.
-But StoryCorps isn’t for everyone.
-Not all elders are comfortable being interviewed by someone they are close to; others have physical vulnerabilities that mean intimate, sustained conversations are challenging.
+But not all elders are comfortable being interviewed by someone they are close to; others have physical vulnerabilities that mean intimate, sustained conversations are challenging.
 I try to act as a flexible, respectful, and removed third-party to any painful family history.

 In 2019, I conducted an oral history with my grandmother, Marylea Meyersohn.
 These interviews were later woven into an Audible Original piece, Exit Interview With My Grandmother, which included excerpts of Marylea’s recordings.
 Outside of my family, I have experience interviewing people of all ages, including on sensitive topics like physical and mental health and sex.
 I have interviewed and worked with elderly people, people with Alzheimer’s and other memory disorders, and people experiencing illness.